sergelents/CartWise/SOCIAL_FEED_IMPLEMENTATION.md

 - Relationships with existing UserEntity, GroceryItem, and Location
 - Proper deletion rules for data integrity

+### User Authentication Integration
+- Posts are automatically tied to the logged-in user's username
+- Current username stored in UserDefaults for persistence
+- Automatic user association on login/signup
+- Username cleared on logout

 ### ViewModel Architecture
 - SocialFeedViewModel manages all feed operations
 - ObservableObject pattern for SwiftUI integration